eye-division/katehipkiss/_layeredpapercuts/new-layered papercut-4.md

 Free packing and postage with the UK mainland.

 If you are outside mainland UK, please contact me for a quote for shipping.
+Unfortunately due to the new GPSR regulations I am no longer able to ship to the EU or Northern Ireland.